vishnugrao/AST-CBoW-Bi-CS/README.md

 ## Projects included in the dataset:

-The owners manually labeled 457 vulnerable functions and collected 32 531 nonvulnerable functions from six open-source projects across 1000+ popular releases.The owners obtained the vulnerability data from the National Vulnerability Database (NVD) and the common vulnerability and exposures (CVE).
+The owners manually labeled 457 vulnerable functions and collected 32 531 nonvulnerable functions from six open-source projects across 1000+ popular releases.The owners obtained the vulnerability data from the National Vulnerability Database (NVD) and the common vulnerability and exposures (CVE).

     - LibTIFF
     - LibPNG